History of Lamar Institute of Technology

 Lamar Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
 Lamar Institute of Technology also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Lamar Institute of Technology may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call (404) 679- 4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

-The Lamar Institute of Technology Dental Hygiene program is accredited by the American Dental Association Commission on Dental Accreditation.
+The Lamar Institute of Technology Dental Hygiene Program is accredited by the American Dental Association Commission on Dental Accreditation.
 The Respiratory Therapy Program is accredited by the Commission on Accreditation for Respiratory Care.
-The Diagnostic Medical Sonography Program are accredited by The Commission on Accreditation of Allied Health Education Programs.
-The Medical Radiologic Technology Program is accredited by The Joint Review Committee for Education in Radiologic Technology.
+The Diagnostic Medical Sonography Programs are accredited by The Commission on Accreditation of Allied Health Education Programs.
+The Radiologic Technology Program is accredited by The Joint Review Committee for Education in Radiologic Technology.
 The Commission on Accreditation for Health Informatics and Information Management accredits the Health Information Technology Program.
 The Emergency Medical Technician-Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions.

 On December 4, 2000, Southern Association of Colleges and Schools granted separate accreditation to Lamar Institute of Technology.